SkeevingQuack/nwn2n/items/README.md

 Set of throwing daggers that separate into three, return

-Head and wings of the construct
+Head and wings of the construct (onyx)

 Material plane tuning fork
 *Find the Path* divinatory tools